carlosp420/nymphalidae_diversification/MS.md

 the maximum number of inferred diversification splits in all trees was 21.
 Thus a ``model.limit`` of 25 splits was adequate enough.
-The background diversification rate for Nymphalidae was estimated as ``r = 0.081`` lineages per Million of years and the AICc score for the best fit model was 5158.6 (Table 1).
+The background diversification rate for Nymphalidae was estimated as ``r = 0.081`` lineages per Million of years and the AICc score for the best fit model was ``5158.6`` (Table 1).
 MEDUSA also
-estimated the speciation and mutation rates under the basic constant birth--death model (AICc ``= 5449.3``, $\lambda$ = ``0.3405``, $\mu$ ``= 0.2664``).
+estimated the speciation and extinction rates under the basic constant birth--death model (AICc ``= 5449.3``, $\lambda$ = ``0.3405``, $\mu$ ``= 0.2664``).
-These values are lower than the estimated rates for the constant birth--date model estimated on a strict higher level phylogeny of Nymphalidae as defined by @stadler2013 and fall outside the 95% confidence interval (boxplot S02 $\lambda$ [0.35-0.56] $\mu$ = [0.27-0.51].
+These values are lower than the estimated rates for the constant birth--date model estimated on a strict higher level phylogeny of Nymphalidae as defined by @stadler2013 and fall outside the 95% confidence interval (Fig S2;
+$\lambda$ = [0.35--0.56]; $\mu$ = [0.27--0.51]).

 Some of the 13 changes in diversification correspond to rate increases in very species-rich genera: *Ypthima* (``r = 0.264``), *Charaxes*